-What are crypto wallets?
+What are Crypto Wallets?

 There are a few important components of a wallet which makes each one unique.
-These also function as security measures controlling who has access.
+In particular, a wallet will come with two important pieces of information: a pubic and private key.
+These function as security measures that control who has access to the wallet.

-As the names suggest, it is important that you keep your private key safe and known only to you.
-Your public key will be viewable by anyone.
+As the names suggest, it is important to keep your private key safe and known only to you.
+However, your public key will be viewable by anyone.
 Your wallet will also contain a log of all incoming and outgoing transactions which can be verified by checking them against the blockchain.

-Cold Wallets v.s Hot Wallets
+Cold Wallets vs Hot Wallets: Key Differences

-If you’re interested in finding out more about all the different types of wallets, Read What is a crypto wallet.
+If you’re interested in finding out more about all the different types of wallets, read What is a Crypto Wallet?

 What is a Hot Wallet?

-A hot wallet refers to a wallet that is connected to the internet, a cold wallet is an offline one.
-The Kucoin hack targeted the hot wallet system the company was using to store their customer’s crypto.
-Hot wallets are viewed as riskier and more vulnerable to such attacks.
-This is because the internet connection which makes them better for quick online transactions, also gives hackers a route into the wallet.
+One example that brings to light the safety concerns of hot wallets is the Kucoin exchange hack in September 2020, where hackers stole more than $275 million dollars worth of cryptocurrency.
+Essentially, the Kucoin hack targeted the hot wallet system that the company was using to store their customer’s crypto.
+Hot wallets are viewed as riskier and more vulnerable to such attacks because the internet connection which makes them better for quick online transactions, also gives hackers a route into the wallet.

 What is a Cold Wallet?